Syllabus: CEWA 568

 • Class Attendance and Participation: 5%

-• Participation includes discussions in class, on Slack, and providing feedback on student presentations
+• Participation includes discussions in class and providing feedback on student presentations

 • Each of the 8 homework assignments are worth 10 points (for a total of 80 points), however your lowest assignment will be dropped, and the overall homework grade will be evaluated out of 7 assignments and 70 points total.